traderjoe-xyz/joe-docs/README.md

 # Joe V2 Docs

-This repo contains developer docs for Liquidity Book, a novel, highly capital efficient AMM invented by Trader Joe XYZ.
+This repo contains developer docs for Liquidity Book, a novel, highly capital efficient AMM invented by LFJ.

 ## Setup
 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.